What You Need to Know About Employee Management

 According to a survey, 81% of employees favour a company that values bias-free or open communication over incentives (e.g. entertainment, dining).
 However, take note that effective communication does not only involve small talks.

 As the company owner, you need to implement a well-integrated system that allows your employees to express their concerns.
 So how do you go about it?
 Here's how:

 A vital aspect of good employee management is encouraging your employees to give you and the entire team feedback on processes and regulations.
 Take heed to your employees' thoughts and opinions and use them to determine mishaps and sort them out.

 Being actively involved in their feedback is one way to show them that you value their input and well-being.

 Be transparent and available

 Keeping an open-door policy is another way of showing your employees that you care.
 Let them know that you're available to talk.
 Show a sincere interest when talking to your employees, especially when you visit the production floor.

 Let your employees know your plans for next year or updates on a deal you're trying to win.
 Share company information with them directly.
 Doing so lets your employees feel they are part of the decision-making process.

-Please note that while practising transparency is essential, don’t overshare confidential data such as client information.
+While practising transparency is essential, don't overshare confidential data such as client information.